Household air pollution: India

 The National Program on Improved Chulhas in India has also had some success in encouraging the use of improved stoves among at-risk populations.
 Begun in the mid-1980s, this program provides subsidies to encourage families to purchase the longer-lasting chulhas and have a chimney installed.
 A 2005 study showed that stoves with chimneys are associated with a lower incidence of cataracts in women.
 Much of the available information from India is more of a characterization of the issue and there is less data available from intervention trials.

 China

 China has been particularly successful at encouraging the use of improved stoves, with hundreds of millions of stoves installed since the beginning of the project in the early 1980s.
-The government very intentionally targeted poorer, rural households, and by the late 1990s nearly 75% of such households contained "improved kitchens."
+The government very intentionally targeted poorer, rural households, and by the late 1990s nearly 75% of such households contained "improved kitchens".
 A 2007 review of 3500 households showed an improvement in indoor air quality in intervention households characterized by lower concentrations of small particles and carbon monoxide in household air.
 The program in China involved intervention on a large scale, but the cost of stoves was heavily subsidized so it is not known if its success could be replicated.
+However, an issue with transparency from China's government regarding their air pollution levels has been a key issue in assessing the actual damage and issues related to the public's health and thoughts about their air quality.
+With the increased use of wide stream media and the internet, the public population of China has become increasingly aware of the air pollution problems that they face both indoors and outdoors, driving the public to focus on environmental action to combat air pollution.
+China is an example of an environmental problem such as air pollution breaking through to a public community with transparent information to take action and drive a reaction from their government officials.